dth88/kmd-sync-bot/README.md

 supervisorctl restart sync-bot
 ```

-If you cant figure the problem out, do not hesitate to paste this error message to me @dth on komodo discord or simply open up an issue here.
+If you cant figure the problem out, do not hesitate to paste this error message to me dth#2674 on komodo discord or simply open up an issue here.

 ## Using the bot